 Lavender is one of the most common of essential oils because it is calming and has a soothing scent.
 However, it also has the ability to work with the nervous system to reduce general nervous tension and panic attacks.

 There have been clinical trials on the use of lavender to reduce stress and anxiety.
-One study used lavender in capsules to induce anxiolytic effects (An anxiolytic is a medication or other intervention that inhibits anxiety).
+One study used lavender in gel-caps to induce anxiolytic effects (An anxiolytic is a medication or other intervention that inhibits anxiety).

 Use: Simply smelling lavender oil is effective.
 You can also apply it topically with just a few drops to the skin.

 Rose oil is calming.
 It has been used to help people in shock and grief.
 Rose oil comes from the petals, and retain the beautiful floral scent that promotes relaxation.
 Rose oils have been used for women in labor as well as beneficial for people suffering from depression.

 Just a few drops on the skin help promote a sense of peace of mind.

 Use: You can merely smell rose essential oil, by dabbing it in the palms of your hand with one or two drops.
 It can also be applied one drop behind each ear.
 You can also use an oil diffuser.
 2-4 drops in the diffuser will make your room a calming place.

 Ylang ylang helps with cheerfulness, courage, optimism and soothes anxiety because of its uplifting scent.
 One of the more unusual traits is that it may calm heart palpitations and slow your heart rate because it is a moderately strong sedative.
 For that middle of the night anxiety, this is the one to turn to.
 But I would suggest taking it easy during the day as it may make you sleepy.